Open Bible Data Home About News OET Key

 (shūⱱī shūⱱī hashshūlammit shūⱱī shūⱱī vəneḩₑzeh-bāk)

 It is difficult to know with certainty who is saying this.
 Because the author does not say who is speaking here, you should not indicate a speaker in the text of your translation.
-However, if you are using section headers to indicate who is speaking, the speaker could be: (1) the young women of Jerusalem.
-If you decide this is who is speaking, you can indicate that with a section header above this verse.
+However, if you are using section headers, the speaker could be: (1) the young women of Jerusalem.
+If you decide this is who is speaking, you can indicate that with a section header.
 (2) friends of the man and woman.
-If you decide that this is who is speaking, you can place a section header above this verse indicating that.
+If you decide that this is who is speaking, you can place a section header indicating that.
 (3) the man.
-If you decide that this is who is speaking here, you can place a section header above this verse indicating that.
+If you decide that this is who is speaking here, you can use a section header to indicate that.

 Note 2 topic: figures-of-speech / explicit